Labelling of bread, cakes and similar products

 or

-• on a notice in close proximity to the product that can be readily seen by customers (which can include shelf edge labelling)
+- on a notice in close proximity to the product that can be readily seen by customers (this can include shelf edge labelling)

 For allergens only, you can place a notice on display instructing the customer to ask a member of staff for allergen information.
-For more information, please refer to 'Food allergens and intolerance'.
+For more information, please see 'Food allergens and intolerance'.

 BREAD